 In this very easy border stitch, beads are stitched with spaces in between them (similar to running stitches) .
 When you stitch many rows of this beading line, a pattern is made.

-Draw parallel lines and mark bead position so that you get even stitching ( unlike mine).
-Ensure that the space in between are the same throughout.
+Draw parallel lines and mark bead position so that you get even stitching (unlike mine).
+Ensure that the space in between is the same throughout.